Financial Samurai

 To follow my 30/30/3 home buying rule, everybody should have a minimum of 20% down payment plus a 5% – 10% cash buffer after the down payment.

-One of the main reasons why there was a housing crisis in 2008-2010 was because too many Americans put down 3% or less and didn’t have sufficient cash left over to pay their mortgage once they got their pay cut or lost their jobs.
+One of the main reasons why there was a housing crisis in 2008-2010 was because too many Americans put down 3% or less.
+Buyers didn't have sufficient cash left over to pay their mortgage once they lost their jobs.
+That's stressful!

 Please don’t put your financial future at risk while also jeopardizing your neighbor’s financial future as well.
 Think of others.

-Back then, many homeowners took out negative amortizing loans with no income verification and no down payments to be able to “afford” their homes.
+Back then, many homeowners took out negative amortizing loans with no income verification and no down payments.
+That was the only way to be able to “afford” their homes.

 If they had had a 5% – 10% cash cushion after putting down 20%, I’m certain the vast majority of homeowners who defaulted would have been able to keep up with their obligations.